 \vsp\vsp\vsp

-The next proposition shows the relevance of the Derriennic property in the study of the smoothness of a group action.
+The constant function \(\Delta\) is then an invariant of the harmonic action.
+In the sequel, by abuse of notation, we will denote its (positive) value by \(\Delta\).
+Note that \(\Delta\) depends continuously on the \(\rho\)-harmonic action if we equip the set of actions with the compact-open topology.
+The next proposition shows the relevance of the Derriennic property in the study of almost-periodic actions.
+Recall that \(\mathcal{G}\) stands for the support of the underlying probability distribution \(\p\).

-\begin{prop} \textit{If the $\Gamma$-action is $\p$-harmonic, then every $g \in \Gamma$ is Lipschitz.
-Moreover, the displacement function $x \mapsto g (x) - x$ is uniformly bounded in $x$.
-In particular, every $\p$-harmonic action is almost-periodic.} \end{prop}
+\begin{prop} \textit{Every $\p$-harmonic action is almost-periodic and does not almost have fixed points.
+More precisely, every element is a Lipschitz homeomorphism, and there exist positive constants \( D,D'\) (depending only on \(\p\)) such that for all $x \in \mathbb{R}$, } \end{prop}

-{\bf Proof.} It suffices to prove the lemma for the elements of the support of $\p$.
-Indeed, this is obvious for the Lipschitz property, and for the boundedness of the displacements, this is a consequence of the relation
+{\bf Proof.} It suffices to prove the claims for the elements in $\mathcal{G}$.
+Indeed, this is obvious for the Lipschitz property, whereas for the boundedness of the displacements, this is a consequence of the (cocycle) relation